skrub-data/skrub/doc/vision.rst

 - Make the :class:`TableVectorizer` fast, robust, and easy to tune (in the sense of hyper-parameter tuning)

-- Add a Join-aggregator object, to do feature augmentation on one-to-many correspondences

-- Support polars

-- Support time series (eg in the aggregations)
+- Better support time series

-- Interpolator join to join across multiple columns without exact correspondences in the keys

-- Release (yes we are not planning to release very soon)

-- Data namespaces, lazy data loading, out of core computing using database engines (eg duckdb)
+- Data namespaces, lazy data loading, out of core computing using database engines (e.g., duckdb)

 - Join discovery to work in data lakes where the tables are not in a clean relational database